emoore29/cadence-demo/README.md

 - Recommendations
 - Audio Features
-- 30-second preview URLs in multi-get responses
+- 30-second preview URLs
 - Get available genre seeds

 These are no longer available to existing apps that are still in development mode without a pending extension request, which applies to Cadence.
 The user access tokens granted by Cadence's Client ID will not provide access to the above endpoints anymore, so fetch requests will return 403 or 404 status codes.

 It's difficult to find APIs that offer similar data.
 [Deezer](https://developers.deezer.com/myapps) has an API that provides track BPM, but currently isn't accepting new developer applications.
+Even using the open API, it looks like many popular songs are missing BPM data.

 AcousticBrainz, which offers similar features to Spotify, including track BPM, is unfortunately no longer collecting data as of 2022.
 Their database of over 7 million unique tracks is [available for download](https://acousticbrainz.org/download).

 To finalise the project, I decided to use AcousticBrainz's data to retrieve track audio features.
 This results in a version of Cadence closest to what was originally intended, albeit with some track audio features unavailable.